Get all the latest data for Guatemala

 Can I legally rent out property on my visa in Guatemala right now?

-You do not need to live in Guatemala to rent out your property, and many foreign owners manage their investments remotely by delegating day-to-day tasks to a Guatemalan property manager or agency.
+You do not need to live in Guatemala to rent out a Guatemala property, because many foreign owners use a local property manager, lawyer or accountant.

 We cover everything there is to know about buying and renting out in Guatemala here.